 The Zap editor allows you to create a Zap from scratch.
 In the Zap editor, you can set up a trigger and one or more actions.

 An app is a web service or application, such as Google Docs, Slack, or Salesforce.
 Zapier offers integrations for over 3,000 apps, letting you move data between them or automate repetitive tasks.
 Explore the apps you can connect to Zapier.

 A trigger is an event that starts a Zap.
 For example, if you want to send a text message each time you receive an email, the trigger is ‘new email in inbox’.
 Learn more about using triggers in Zaps.

 When you first set up your Zap trigger, Zapier will attempt to find some existing data from your trigger app to use in the Zap.
 For example, if your trigger brings in data from a new Google Sheets spreadsheet row, Zapier will pull in an existing row.
 The sample row can then be used as test data in an action step later in the Zap.

-Triggers labeled Instant will always trigger Zaps immediately (regardless of pricing plan) as the trigger app pushes the data to Zapier when the event happens.
+Triggers labeled Instant will always trigger Zaps immediately (regardless of pricing plan).
+The trigger app will push the data to Zapier when the event happens.

 An action is an event a Zap performs after it is triggered.
 For example, if you want to send a text message each time you receive an email, the action is ‘send a text message’.
 Learn more about using actions in Zaps.

 A task is an action your Zap successfully completes.
 For example, if your Zap has an action to create new Google Contacts, each contact that is created will count as one task.
 Learn more about tasks in Zapier.

 Your Zap History displays a log of all your Zap activity, including all the data that goes in and out of each of your Zap steps.
 Learn more about Zap History.